-- Plan to arrive on time to all course meetings.
-You will be marked absent if you are not present at the start of class.
-You will also be marked absent if you skip out early. - > Roll will be called as a matter of course.
+- > Students should plan to arrive on time to all course meetings.
+Students will be marked absent if they are not present at the start of class.
+Students will also be marked absent if they skip out early. - Roll will be called as a matter of course.
 The class register is the official record of student attendance. - Absences will adversely affect course participation grades.

-You will be required to meet with the Academic Coordinator if it is determined that your lack of participation in a course has a negative impact on the other students in the class (e.g., group presentations).
-When appropriate, the Academic Coordinator will confer with UCEAP on disciplinary measures to take, including probation and dismissal from the program. - No MAKE-UPS for missed work: if a student is absent on a day when there is some form of assessment (quiz, presentation, exam, etc.), there will be no make-ups. - NO LATE ASSIGNMENTS: due to the intensive nature of the program, no late assignments will be accepted and no extensions will be given. - No guests are allowed to participate in any UCEAP courses or site visits.
+Students will be required to meet with the Academic Director if it is determined that their lack of participation in a course has a negative impact on the other students in the class (e.g., group presentations).
+When appropriate, the Academic Director will confer with UCEAP on disciplinary measures to take, including probation and dismissal from the program. - No MAKE-UPS for missed work: if a student is absent on a day when there is some form of assessment (quiz, test, presentation, exam, etc.), there will be no make-ups. - > NO LATE ASSIGNMENTS: due to the intensive nature of the program, no late assignments will be accepted and no extensions will be given. - No guests are allowed to participate in any UCEAP courses or site visits.